Cosmetic Dentist AL Daphne

 During early stages, a cavity can be reversed.
 Brushing the teeth with toothpaste that contains fluoride can help restore the enamel and reverse the effects of tooth decay.

 What does it feel like?
 In the early stages, the answer may be “nothing.”
 The tooth’s enamel contains no nerves.
 When the decay is in this layer, you won’t feel anything most likely.
 Once the decay progresses and reaches the softer tissues inside the tooth, where the dentin and nerves are, you may start to notice signs of a cavity.
 Some signs may be mild, sharp, or very intense pain.
 Some people also may feel pain when they bite down on the area where the cavity has formed.

 Depending on how big the cavity is, you may see evidence of it in the mouth.
 Cavities sometimes can create a visible hole in the teeth.
 Sometimes stains that are black, brown, or white will appear on the surface of the tooth.
 Cosmetic Dentist AL Daphne

 Cavities and Sweets

-Why will you feel more pain when you eat sweets?
+Why do you feel more pain when you eat sweets?
 Some foods, like sweets, might cause more pain when there is enamel erosion.
 Most sweet foods are sticky, so they are more likely to cling to the teeth.
-The bacteria that feeds on them will produce more acid, which makes its way into the cavity, and will irritate the nerves.
-Even if there is no cavity, if you have sensitive teeth, you may feel more sensation when sugary foods are ate.
+The bacteria that feed on them will produce more acid, which makes its way into the cavity, and will irritate the nerves.
+Even if there is no cavity, if you have sensitive teeth, you may feel more sensation when sugary foods are eaten.
 Cosmetic Dentist AL Daphne